Wednesday, February 25, 2026

 Opponents also chided the bill for what they described as unrealistic targets.
 These targets, they said, fail to account for “real-world consequences” for consumers and industry, echoing broader concerns among business groups about regulatory burdens.

-The bill threatens to devastate New Mexico’s economy if approved, according to New Mexico Oil and Gas Association.
-The group warned the bill could slash more than $740 million in state revenue from oil and gas.
-And it will put families at risk and eliminating nearly one-third of the education budget.
+The bill threatens to devastate New Mexico’s economy if approved, according to the New Mexico Oil and Gas Association.
+The group warned that the bill could reduce state revenue from oil and gas by more than $740 million.
+And it will put families at risk and eliminate nearly one-third of the education budget.

 Sen. Angel Charley (D-Acoma) invoked environmental and cultural urgency.
 The Democrat lawmaker said New Mexicans must now “take care of the land” that has long sustained their